 CV or Resume: In the United States, the term ‘resume’ is more common than ‘CV’.
 ‘CV’ usually refers to a longer academic document that contains much more information than a regular resume.

-Photo: In most cases, it is recommended that you do not include a picture of yourself with your resume.
-Your appearance is not relevant to your skills and abilities, and including a picture distracts from the content of your resume and opens the door for discrimination - indeed, “Some companies will even flat-out reject resumes with photos, just to avoid that potential accusation,” according Julie O’Malley.
+Photo: Most experts recommend that you don't include a picture of yourself on your resume.
+Your appearance is not relevant to your skills and abilities, and including a picture distracts from the content of your resume and opens the door for discrimination.
+In fact, some companies will reject resumes with photos outright to avoid any accusations.
 This rule of thumb has exceptions, however; be sure to do your research before making your decision.
 If you are applying to a more creative role - perhaps in film, graphic design, or the performing arts - a professional picture may help you to stand out and build your personal brand.
 Use your discretion when deciding if a CV picture is right for each application.

 Personal Information: It is important to include your name, address, phone number, and email address.
 You can also include a link to your LinkedIn or other social media, but only if you are completely certain that these profiles will present you as professional and hireable.
 Be sure that any online profiles are up to date and reflective of your goals and professionalism.

 Personal Summary: A summary of your qualifications separate from your work experience is optional, but for experienced job seekers it is a great way to provide a snapshot of your history and skillset.
 According to Lily Zhang at The Muse, summary statements are “usually best for more experienced professionals with years of experiences to tie together with a common theme.”
 This section should be short and punchy - sell yourself in as little space as possible.